 I’m writing this in a silent kitchen with a hot drink next to me whilst Sonny sleeps upstairs and Jack is…I’m not entirely sure.
 He’s somewhere in our home, and I trust that he’s fine.
 And by somewhere, I mean he’s probably playing or reading or getting bored somewhere.
 (Or he’s not and there’s about to be an almighty crash, but I don’t think that’s the case.)
-We wander in and out of each others’ spaces but we are very independent of each other which means we can get on with life – which is kind of lovely and really useful.
-A few weeks back I did a shout out on Instagram asking if anyone was interested in a post about fostering independent play in your toddler, and the response was overwhelming so I thought I’d share a few behaviours of ours as parents that I think encourages this sort of play.
-Here goes:
+You see, the kids and I wander in and out of each others’ spaces but we are very independent of each other.
+We are with each other but not – which is lovely, and really useful.
+The default is not with mama, even from a very young age, and I’ve never really played with them (I read a little but not much either).
+When they wake up, I give them milk / change them / give them breakfast and then I pretty much leave them to it.
+There are toys and books around and I create a safe and calm space.
+Below are a few more parental details and behaviours that encourage this sort of independent play:

-2. Lurk don’t latch
+2. Lurk don’t latch – be an invisible presence

 3. Wait ’til they come to you

 4.But don’t just watch….

 5. Trust them